MishaVyb/bizarre-poker/README.md

 - <a href="http://127.0.0.1:8000/api/redoc/">ReDoc</a>

 ## WEB
 The most native way to try all feauteres.
 Go to browser, make login and create new game or join others.
 Then open game page by clicking `continue` button.
-Or use this url:
+Or use this url.

 > http://localhost:3000/games/1/